AngePyrp/AngePyrp/README.md

     other:    ["MongoDB", "REST APIs"]
   },

-  askMeAbout: ["web development", "React", "learning resources", "frontend tips"],
+  askMeAbout: ["tech tutorials", "learning resources"],

   funFact: "There are only 10 kinds of people in the world: those who understand binary and those who don't 😄" };